isomerpages/moe-meridianpri/_about-us/School Information/Welcome.md

 permalink: /about-us/school-information/welcome/
 description: ""
 third_nav_title: School Information
+variant: markdown
 ---
 Welcome
 =======

 **Welcome to the Meridian Family**

-**Our Key Belief & Approach – “It takes the whole village to raise a child”**
+**Our Key Belief &amp; Approach – “It takes the whole village to raise a child”**

-<p align = "justify">At Meridian, we believe in providing our students with a holistic education, with good character and values as its core foundation.</p>
+<p align="justify">At Meridian, we believe in providing our students with a holistic education, with good character and values as its core foundation.</p>

 *   Character and Citizenship Education